 Thanks for visiting Free Tours by Foot New York!

-This post lists hundreds of free things to do in New York City, including a top 10 list, free nighttime activities, free things to do with kids, and museums and attractions you can visit for free.
+This post lists hundreds of free (and cheap) things to do in NYC, including nighttime activities, things to do with kids, and museums and attractions, updated for 2020.

 There are so many free and cheap things to do in NYC that it’s totally possible to spend a few days in NYC and only pay for food and accommodation.